Eugene Engley

-Eugene D. Engley (1851–1910) was an American attorney and political activist.
+Eugene D. Engley (April 5, 1851 – April 18, 1910) was an American attorney and political activist.
 Engley is best remembered as the 9th attorney general of the state of Colorado, holding that position as the elected candidate of the People's Party from 1893 to 1894.
-Engley was also a prominent figure in the Colorado Labor Wars of 1903-04 as an advocate for the striking miners affiliated with the Western Federation of Miners.
+Engley was also a prominent figure in the Colorado Labor Wars of 1903–04 as an advocate for the striking miners affiliated with the Western Federation of Miners.

 Biography

 Early years

 Eugene D. Engley was born April 5, 1851, in Attleborough, Massachusetts, the son of James Henry Engley and his wife, the former Mary Kaley.

 After attending public school in Massachusetts, Engley came west to Colorado in 1873, setting up residence in the southwestern corner of the state.

 Engley married Hilda Jayne Gaines in Colorado Springs on April 4, 1881.
-His wife would die of cancer of the uterus in 1898, at the age of 43.
+His wife would die of uterine cancer in 1898, at the age of 43.